 The reestablishment of Killian Court as the site of MIT Commencement was proposed by the Class of 1978 and since 1979, MIT has maintained this tradition.
 The year of the first Commencement guest speaker was 1880—these pages provide a list of the most recent Commencement speakers.

-In the Commencement Archive you will also find MIT News Commencement Exercise coverage from the past 10 years and information on how to order Commencement photos and video.
+In the Commencement Archive you will also find MIT News Commencement Exercise coverage from the past 10 years and photo and video galleries.

 Full coverage of Commencement is available via MIT News